 Working as a medical assistant is a rewarding career that more and more people are turning to for a better income, more balanced working hours and great job security.
 Careers that provide support for physicians and nurses—like medical assisting—now make up 60 percent of the health care field.
 This growing area of health care needs more trained professionals every day.

 For a career that is actually meaningful and that allows you to help people on the job, you almost can’t beat working as a medical assistant.
 These professionals work alongside doctors and nurses in all kinds of medical settings to provide the best patient care.
 Medical assistants get patient appointments started, take vital signs and assist with procedures.
-It’s a rewarding career and one that you can get started in without spending four years in college.
+It’s a rewarding career and one that you can get started without spending four years in college.

 Training as a Medical Assistant: Diploma vs. Degree